 More than 20 years ago, Noble Energy began its relationship with the Republic of Equatorial Guinea (EG) as a participant in the Alba field.
 In addition to natural gas and crude oil production, related operations include a methanol plant and an LPG processing plant where liquids are recovered.

-We also brought two major operated projects online – one in the Aseng field and the other in the Alen field.
+The company operates Blocks O and I, offshore EG, where we discovered multiple oil and gas-condensate reservoirs over the last decade.
+We also brought two major operated projects online.
 Breakthrough execution and best-in-class safety performance enabled us to achieve first production at Aseng in November 2011 – ahead of schedule and under budget.
 Aseng is the first FPSO infrastructure in the Douala Basin.
 This was followed by Alen – just 30 months following sanction – in October 2013.
 Alen was designed as a minimal-flare facility with the produced gas reinjected into the reservoir to maximize condensate recovery.

-We have an interest in over one million gross undeveloped acres offshore Cameroon.
-This includes operated working interests of 67 percent in the Tilapia exploration block and 50 percent in the YoYo mining concession, where we made the YoYo discovery.
+We have an interest in over 1 million gross undeveloped acres offshore Cameroon.
+This includes operated working interests in the Tilapia exploration block and the YoYo mining concession, where we made the YoYo discovery.

-We signed a Production Sharing Contract with the Government of Gabon in 2014 .
-We have a 60 percent operated working interest in Block F15, an undeveloped ultra-deepwater area, covering over 670,000 gross acres.
-We are currently conducting an environmental impact assessment and considering options for shooting and acquiring 3D seismic data.
+We signed a Production Sharing Contract with the Government of Gabon in 2014 for operated working interest in Block F15, an undeveloped deepwater area covering over 670,000 gross acres.
+Our exploration commitment includes a 3D seismic obligation which is currently being acquired.

 For the latest West Africa news, see the most recent presentation on the Investor Events page.